-A Post-closing Trial Balance lists all the balance sheet accounts that have a non-zero balance at the end of a reporting period.
+A Post-closing Trial Balance lists all the balance sheet accounts with a non-zero balance at the end of a reporting period.
 Hence, Companies use this tool to ensure that all debit balances are equal to the total of all credit balances after an accountant passes closing entries.
 So, It is the last step in the accounting cycle.

-The post-closing trial balance ensures there are no temporary accounts remaining open and all debit balance is equal to all credit balances.
+The post-closing trial balance ensures there are no temporary accounts remaining open, and all debit balance is equal to all credit balances.
 Also, it determines if there are any balances in the permanent accounts after passing the closing entries.
 As closing entries close all the temporary ledger accounts, the trial balance (post-closing) includes permanent ledger accounts, or we can say balance sheet accounts.

-This trial balance does not include any gain, loss or summary accounts balance as these are temporary accounts, and the balances in these accounts move to the retained earnings account.
+This trial balance does not include any gain, loss, or summary accounts balance as these are temporary accounts, and the balances in these accounts move to the retained earnings account.

 Types of Trial Balance

 There are three types of trial balance – Post-closing, Unadjusted, and Adjusted Trial Balance.
-Then, Lets’ understand the difference between them.
+Then, let’s understand the difference between them.

 Adjusted Trial Balance

 Both nominal and real accounts come in the adjusted trial balance.
-For instance, Nominal accounts are the ones that have entries from the income statement and real accounts consist of entries from the balance sheet.
+For instance, Nominal accounts are the ones that have entries from the income statement, and real accounts consist of entries from the balance sheet.
 An accountant prepares this trial balance after passing the adjusting entries.
 Its purpose is to test the equality of debits and credits after the adjusting entries.
-It also serves as the basis of preparing the financial statement.
+It also serves as the basis for preparing the financial statement.

 Unadjusted Trial Balance

-Accountants in the company prepare the unadjusted trial balance after entries are made in journal and ledger.
+Accountants in the company prepare the unadjusted trial balance after entries are made in the journal and ledger.
 It ensures the equality between debits and credits after an accountant is done with the recording phase.

-A simple difference between adjusted and unadjusted trial balance is the amounts in the adjusting entries.
+A simple difference between adjusted and unadjusted trial balances is the amounts in the adjusting entries.
 Few entries that are marked as the major cause of difference between adjusted and unadjusted trial balance entries are – accrual expenses; payment deferral in the balance sheet until the company recognizes it as an expense in the future accounting period; accrued revenues; deferred receipt to the balance sheet until the company earns it in the future accounting period; adjustments made in the previous deferrals that are now available in the income statement.

 Post-closing Trial Balance

 The purpose of the post-closing trial balance is to check the debits and the credits once the accountant passes the closing entries for the transaction.
-It includes only the real accounts as all the nominal accounts are closed at this time.
+It includes only the real accounts, as all the nominal accounts are closed at this time.

 Example and Format of Post-closing Trial Balance